Andy-J-B/Andy-J-B/README.md

 # 👋 Welcome to Andy-J-B's GitHub!

 Hi there!
-I'm Andy, a passionate **Second Year Computer Science student at SFU**.
+I'm Andy, a passionate **Third Year Computer Science student at SFU**.
 I love solving problems, going to hackathons, and diving deep into technology.
 Here, you can explore my projects, achievements, and skills.

 🌐 [Check out my website!](https://andyspersonalwebsite.vercel.app/)